 It turns out the food was being chosen to get eaten by the humans, so potatoes are skinned alive, bacon strips are fried to death, baby carrots are getting crunched, and a tomato is sliced in half, it’s murder and torture, and it tastes delicious.
 When Frank learns about the truth after smoking pot with the Non-Perishables, a talking liquor bottle named Firewater (voiced by Bill Hader-Superbad, Trainwreck, South Park), a Twinkie named Twink (voiced by Scott Underwood) and a box of Grits named Mr. Grits (voiced by Craig Robinson-The Office, Hot Tub Time Machine, This is the End) he makes it his mission to warn the food in the supermarket about what happens when they’re chosen.

-Can Frank and Brenda stop Douche, save Barry and the rest of the supermarket food, and put an end to this hunger war that is ironically more true to The Hunger Games name than the actual Hunger Games, or will it be dinnertime for everyone?
+Can Frank and Brenda stop Douche, save Barry and the rest of the supermarket food, and put an end to this hunger war that is ironically more accurate to The Hunger Games name than the actual Hunger Games, or will it be dinnertime for everyone?

-The film also features the voices of Danny McBride (Pineapple Express, Tropic Thunder, This is the End) as Honey Mustard, James Franco (Spider-Man trilogy, 127 Hours, The Interview) as a drug addict literally named Druggie, Jonah Hill (Superbad, This is the End, The Wolf of Wall Street) as a bisexual sausage named Carl, Paul Rudd (Anchorman 1 and 2, Dinner for Schmucks, Marvel Cinematic Universe) as the Shopwell’s manager, Darren, David Krumholtz (Harold & Kumar trilogy, Tenacious D in The Pick of Destiny, Superbad) as Kareem Abdul Lavash, Edward Norton (Fight Club, The Incredible Hulk, The Grand Budapest Hotel) as Sammy Bagel Jr., and Salma Hayek (Desperado, Frida, Grown Ups) as Teresa del Taco.
+The film also features the voices of Danny McBride (Pineapple Express, Tropic Thunder, This is the End) as Honey Mustard, James Franco (Spider-Man trilogy, 127 Hours, The Interview) as a drug addict literally named Druggie, Jonah Hill (Superbad, This is the End, The Wolf of Wall Street) as a bisexual sausage named Carl, Paul Rudd (Anchorman 1 and 2, Dinner for Schmucks, Marvel Cinematic Universe) as the Shopwell’s manager Darren, David Krumholtz (Harold & Kumar trilogy, Tenacious D in The Pick of Destiny, Superbad) as Kareem Abdul Lavash, Edward Norton (Fight Club, The Incredible Hulk, The Grand Budapest Hotel) as Sammy Bagel Jr., and Salma Hayek (Desperado, Frida, Grown Ups) as Teresa del Taco.

 Overall, Sausage Party is completely ridiculous but it cranks up the laughs to deliciously high levels, I was laughing so hard I felt like I was turning into one of those hyenas from The Lion King.
 When you’re going into a Seth Rogen comedy, you can expect crude and sexual humor, profanity, and of course lots of weed and drugs, pretty standard raunchy comedy material, but hearing the material set to animation makes it feel brand new and even funnier than before.

 If you want a refreshing take on animation and you don’t want to be stuck with the kids, leave the little bastards at home and go see this raunchy and hilariously wild animated comedy.
+Also, the ending…!

 No comments: